lakshkumar06/Agreed/README.md

 ![Agreed Logo](images/Logo.png)

-# Agreed - Git for Legal Agreements
+# Making Contracts Truly Smart

 Agreed is a collaborative contract management platform that brings version control to legal agreements, powered by Solana blockchain for trustless coordination and cryptographic proof.